Hnn3y/HNG_BACKEND-STAGE-ZERO/README.md

 ## To test
-- Ensure you have
+- Ensure you have:
-Node.js
+Node.js,
 Git

 1. Clone the repo.